-I have saved thousands of dollars in interest charges using 0% credit card balance transfers.
-In fact, I have over $100,000 in available credit on our credit cards from taking advantage of 0% balance transfer offers over the years.
+In fact, I have saved thousands of dollars in interest charges by using 0% credit card balance transfers.
+Now, I have over $100,000 in available credit on our credit cards.
+All this is simply from taking advantage of these 0% balance transfer offers over the years.

 The Guide to Balance Transfer Credit Cards